kristiandupont/narrow-types/README.md

 });
 ```

 Great!
-You have a nice, clean, and easy to understand endpoint.
+You have a nice, clean endpoint.
 We are certain that the email inserted is a valid email address and that the password is at least 8 characters.
 But what if we would like to extract a function for signing people up so it could be used elsewhere?
 We could do something like this:

 ```typescript
 async function signup(